AnyLog-co/documentation/deployments/Support/Open Horizon.md

 newgrp docker
 ```

-At the end of the process the Open Horizon should show a new active node
+At the end of the process the Open Horizon should show a new active node ]

 ![Open Horizon node status](../../imgs/OpenHorizon_node_state.png)

+## Deploy AnyLog via Open Horizon